+Year Year Ended December 31,

+2007 2006 2005

-Gross premiums written 2006 \$ 213,945 2005 \$ 89,467 2004 \$ 33,389
+Gross premiums written \$249,472 \$ 213,945 \$ 89,467

-Statutory loss & LAE ratio 61.5% 60.3% 60.5%
+Statutory loss & LAE ratio 61.7% 61.5% 60.3%

-Statutory expense ratio 29.4% 32.8% 28.3%
+Statutory expense ratio 30.1% 29.4% 32.8%

-Statutory combined ratio 90.9% 93.1% 88.8%
+Statutory combined ratio 91.8% 90.9% 93.1%

-Our GSIC insurance company subsidiary was acquired effective January 1, 2006 and, therefore, is not included in the statutory ratios for 2005 or 2004.
+Our HSIC insurance company subsidiary was acquired effective January 1, 2006 and, therefore, is not included in the statutory ratios for 2005.
 These statutory ratios do not reflect the deferral of policy acquisition costs, investment income, premium finance revenues, or the elimination of inter-company transactions required by GAAP.
-The increase in the statutory expense ratio in 2005 was driven primarily by the assumption of commercial premiums from Clarendon.

-Under Texas Department of Insurance, Arizona Department of Insurance and Oklahoma Insurance Department guidelines, property/casualty insurance companies are expected to maintain a premium-to-surplus percentage of not more than 300%.
 The premium-to-surplus percentage measures the relationship between net premiums written in a given period (premiums written, less returned premiums and reinsurance ceded to other carriers) to policyholders surplus (admitted assets less liabilities), determined on the basis of statutory accounting practices prescribed or permitted by insurance regulatory authorities.
-For the years ended December 31, 2006, 2005, and 2004, AHIC's statutory premium-to-surplus percentages were 111%, 94% and 121%, respectively.
-PIIC's statutory premium-to-surplus percentages were 202%, 79% and 139% for the years ended December 31, 2006, 2005 and 2004, respectively.
-GSIC's statutory premium-to-surplus percentage for the year ended December 31, 2006 was 196%.
-The decline in premium-to-surplus percentages for AHIC and PIIC in 2005 reflect the added underwriting capacity attributable to the increased surplus from profitable operations and our 2005 capital plan.
-The increase in premium-to-surplus percentages for AHIC and PIIC in 2006 reflect additional retention of premiums produced by the Standard Commercial Segment and Specialty Commercial Segment, as well as increased premiums written in the Personal Segment.
+Insurance companies are expected to maintain a premium-to-surplus percentage of not more than 300%.
+For the years ended December 31, 2007, 2006, and 2005, our consolidated premium-to-surplus ratios were 151%, 151%, 81%, respectively.
+The increase in premium-to-surplus percentage in 2006 reflects additional retention of premiums produced by the Standard Commercial Segment and Specialty Commercial Segment, as well as increased premiums written in the Personal Segment.